openconnectivityfoundation/swagger2x/README.md

 __note: see/use [DeviceBuilder](https://openconnectivityfoundation.github.io/DeviceBuilder/) for usage of this tool in the development chain.__

+To run the tooling on windows, install [git-bash](https://gitforwindows.org/).

 # Templates

 The code generator is using jinja2 templates.
-Using templates decouples the generated code from looping over the hierarchy.
+Using templates decouples the generated code from looping over the JSON hierarchy.

+For code generation the input JSON file is a [swagger2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) file.
-The hierarchy traversed is the swagger2.0 file constructs in json e.g. the end points, methods, query param and payload information are all available in jinja2.
+The hierarchy traversed is the swagger2.0 file constructs in JSON e.g. the end points, methods, query param and payload information is available in the jinja2 template.

 code that will be generated will be generated towards: